penninesoaringclub/newsletter/content/posts/2024-04/index.md

 ![](nappa.jpg)

 This year Pennine Soaring Club is host to three of the challenges, set on Pendle, Parlick and Longridge.
-Why not get them downloaded and ready for a flight? there is no registration needed to add your flights, just to the relevant task page and your name will appear on the scoreboard.
+Why not get them downloaded and ready for a flight? there is no registration needed to add your flights, just upload a track to the relevant task page and your name will appear on the scoreboard.

 ![](ncs_table.jpg)